2/20/2025

 Liam Burke

 Yes, thank you very much.
-In your prepared remarks, you laid out a number of strong reasons why there will be tight capacity for the VLCC class going forward.
+In your prepared remarks, you laid out a number of strong reasons why there'll be tight capacity for the VLCC class going forward.
 What would you say are some of the positive pressures on Suezmax capacity going forward?

 speaker

 Hi, Liam.
 Thank you for your question.
-A large part of the Suezmax trade, of the Suezmax, hold on, a large part of the Russian trading fleet right now moving the Russian barrels uses Suezmax vessels.
-So over time, if we see further sanctioning of that fleet, it will further tighten the supply of Suezmax vessels.
+A large part of the Suezmax trade of the Suezmax, a large part of the Russian trading fleet right now moving the Russian barrels uses Suezmax vessels.
+So over time, if we see if we see further sanctioning of that fleet, it will further tighten the supply of Suezmax vessels.
 And the age profile on that fleet is very old as well.
-In addition to that, and I think more importantly, we've seen that with the reduction of interest from Indians and the Chinese for buying, you know, whether Russian and for the Chinese, Iranian and Venezuelan barrels, it opens the arc for longer haul voyages on NASA classes that are less efficient than the VLCC.
-So you have to look at Suezmaxes.
-For example, a trend we've seen recently is that there's a big port in the Black Sea controlled predominantly by Western oil majors, including Chevron, called CPC.
-Historically, this port has lifted Afromax and Suezmax and cargoes because nothing larger than a Suezmax can fit laden through the Turkish trade.
+In addition to that, and I think more importantly, we've seen that with the reduction of interest from Indians and the Chinese for buying, you know, whether a Russian and for the Chinese, Iranian and Venezuelan barrels, it opens the arc for longer haul voyages on asset classes that are less efficient than the VLCC.
+So you have to look at two as much.
+For example, a trend we've seen recently is that there's a big port in the Black Sea controlled predominantly by Western oil majors, including Chevron called CPC.
+Historically, this port has lifted Afromax and Suezmax stemmed cargoes because nothing larger than a Suezmax can fit laden through the Turing Strait.
 Because of the tightness due to the lack of purchasing of Iranian and Russian barrels, we've seen that there's been CPC cargoes that are moving again towards Asia.
 While since the Red Sea closed, this trade has completely stopped.
-In January, for example, prior to the, in February prior to the sanctions on the Russian fleet, there were no cargoes that were sold in the East.
-While after the sanctions were put on in February, we already have 11 cargoes potentially going East just from this one port.
-So I think we'll see more barrels from whether West Africa, Libya, Algeria, the Black Sea moving East on the Suezmaxes.
-And we're quite constructive on the Suezmax segment.
+In January, for example, prior to the, in February, prior to the sanctions on the Russian fleet, there were no cargoes that were sold in the east.
+While after the sanctions were put on in February, we already have 11 cargoes potentially going east just from this one port.
+So I think we'll see more barrels from whether West Africa, Libya, Algeria, the Black Sea moving east on the Suez Maxes.
+And we're quite constructive on the Suez Max segment.

 speaker